-the motors, manufactured for 208-230/460 IE2/Epact voltage, have a different connection than IE1 motors, no more star/delta but star/double star.
+the motors, manufactured for 208-230/460 IE3 NEMA Premium Efficiency voltage, have the same connection than IE2/Epact motors, but different connection than IE1 motors no more star/delta but star/double star.

 Please, pay attention to the indications in case of modification of voltage, maintenance, or substitution.